-BROKER INSTRUCTION/REPRESENTATION
+$\underline{BROKER\ INSTRUCTION/REPRESENTATION}$

-TO: [Broker Name] FROM:[Employee/Director Name] RE: Pre-Clearance Procedure for Transactions Involving Unicycive Therapeutics Stock In order to comply with the two-day filing requirement for officers and directors and others (including 1934, Unicycive Therapeutics, Inc. (the "Company") has instituted updated compliance procedures where the tothe Company.
-I authorize the Company and you to implement procedures for reporting to the Company all my tattributable to me under Section 16) involving Company stock, including transfers such as gifts, pledge ' ; Prior to executing any instruction (other than pursuant to a Rule 10b5-1 pre-approved trading plan) from Company that my proposed order or instruction has been approved.
-You also agree to adhere to your procedures.
-Immediately upon execution of any transaction or instruction involving Company stock (including Rule the transaction to the Company, both by telephone and in writing, by fax or e-mail. e 10b5-1 trading plan transactions), you agree to provide all the details of Thank you.
+ГО: [Broker Name] FROM: [Employee/Director Name] RE: Pre-Clearance Procedure for Transactions Involving Unicycive Therapeutics Stock 1 2 cive Therapeutics, Inc. (the "Company") has instituted update s (including family members) subject to Section 16 of the Securities d compliance procedures which require you, as my securities broker, 1 5 all my transactions (including those of my family members and other sfers such as gifts, pledges, etc., and other changes in beneficial t my proposed order or instruction has been approved.
+You als ng plan) from me involving Company stock, you agree that you will so agree to adhere to your brokerage firm's Rule 144 procedures and of any transaction or instruction involving Company stock (in on to the Company, both by telephone and in writing, by fax or cluding Rule 10b5-1 trading plan transactions), you agree to provide e-mail.
+Thank you.
 Executive Officer/Director Signature 12

-We agree to comply with all the above procedures.
+We agre ee to comply with all the above procedures.

-Individual Broker (Signature)
+Individu ual Broker (Signature)

-Brokerage Firm Name
+Brokera ge Firm Name -

-Fax No.
+Fax No. · -

 Tel No.

-By Branch Manager
+Ву Branch Manager

 Print Name

-Broker: Please promptly sign and both fax and mail this form to Executive Officer; Fax: O Unicycive Therapeutics, Inc., 5150 El Camino Real, Suite A-32, Los Altos, CA 94022, Attention: Chie
+Please promptly sign and both fax and mail this form: Chief Executive Officer; Fax: rm to Unicycive Therapeutics, Inc., 5150 El Camino Real, Suite A-32, Los Altos, CA 94022,

 13